AllanAAbraham/RestAPI-Practice/Challenge2/README.md

 ### To run code:
 1. Pull from master branch in github
-2. Open code in Visual Studio (Make sure to open Challenge2.sln so Nuget can pull in dependencies)
+2. Open code in Visual Studio (Make sure to run Challenge2.sln so Nuget can pull in dependencies)
 3. Run Challenge2

 ### Nuget packages